 A brief entrant is this field was Azurite, a startup founded by Laura Andrews to help her sister who has type 1 diabetes.
-It appears it was intended to use an impedance measurement (described as "unique electromagnetic (EM) sensing system that measures intrinsic properties of the glucose molecule in the blood") and had a campaign on another crowd-funding site (https://experiment.com/proiects/can-we-noninvasively-measureblood-sugar-for-diabetes), where it raised 102% of its initial \$7,500 funding goal.
+It appears it was intended to use an impedance measurement (described as "unique electromagnetic (EM) sensing system that measures intrinsic properties of the glucose molecule in the blood") and had a campaign on another crowd-funding site (https://experiment.com/proiects/can-we-noninvasively-measure-blood-sugar-for-diabetes), where it raised 102% of its initial \$7,500 funding goal.
 It still provides updates on CGM and artificial pancreas developments at its FaceBook page, but seems to have given up the pursuit of noninvasive monitoring.

 Another report from Nature about a Radiofrequency Integrated Passive Device Biosensor Chip (but which may only be intended for glucose in aqueous solutions) is from the Fusion Technology Center of South Korea.
 Another entrant in this area from England is Afon, which claims actual measurements in skin between 8 GHz and 30 GHz in US 2019/0053741.
+A report from the Diabetes Times in May of 2023 says "Afon Technology's innovative device in the guise of a watch can successfully read a person's blood glucose levels without having to inject into the skin."
+The article from the Journal of Diabetes Science and Technology is here, but "The median ARD across all data points was 30% and the mean ARD was 46%," which is not commercially acceptable.

-Arnold Chase (who apparently lives in one of the largest houses in the country, at 50,900 square feet), has US 10,631,753 describing glucose measurement with microwaves and an individually-tailored RF mask for each subject (he also has a published application (US 2019/0239779) using multiple microneedles with undisclosed "sensing units").
+Arnold Chase (who apparently lives in one of the largest houses in the country, at 50,900 square feet), has US Patent 10,631,753 describing glucose measurement with microwaves and an individually-tailored RF mask for each subject (he also has a published application (US 2019/0239779) using multiple microneedles with undisclosed "sensing units").

-Use of microwaves around 1.4 GHz for glucose measurement is described in a pair of articles by Choi, et al.: "Microwave Noninvasive Blood Glucose Monitoring Sensor: Human Clinical Trial Results" (Published in: 2017 IEEE MTT-S International Microwave Symposium (IMS)Ýate of Conference: 4-9 June 2017 Date Added to IEEE Xplore: 05 October 2017ÐISBN Information: INSPEC Accession Number: 17225168ÝOI: 10.1109/MWSYM.2017.8058721Đublisher: IEEE Conference Location: Honololu, HI, USA), and Microwave Noninvasive Blood Glucose Monitoring Sensor: Penetration Depth and Sensitivity Analysis (2018 IEEE International Microwave Biomedical Conference (IMBioC) DOI: 10.1109/IMBIOC.2018.8428850)
+Use of microwaves around 1.4 GHz for glucose measurement is described in a pair of articles by Choi, et al.: "Microwave Noninvasive Blood Glucose Monitoring Sensor: Human Clinical Trial Results" (Published in: 2017 IEEE MTT-S International Microwave Symposium (IMS)Ýate of Conference: 4-9 June 2017 Date Added to IEEE Xplore: 05 October 2017ÐISBN Information: INSPEC Accession Number: 17225168ÝOI: 10.1109/MWSYM.2017.8058721Ðublisher: IEEE Conference Location: Honololu, HI, USA), and Microwave Noninvasive Blood Glucose Monitoring Sensor: Penetration Depth and Sensitivity Analysis (2018 IEEE International Microwave Biomedical Conference (IMBioC) DOI:10.1109/IMBIOC.2018.8428850).